AizaRashid/decoder-only-transformer/README.md

 A model that just memorizes "the 3rd token predicts the 6th token" would fail the moment the country changes.
-To get every fact right in both directions, the model has to attend back to whichever token actually carries the answer — which is the entire point of self-attention, and why this dataset is a better test of it than a single repeated fact.
+To get every fact right in both directions, the model has to attend back to whichever token actually carries the answer, which is the entire point of self-attention, and why this dataset is a better test of it than a single repeated fact.

 ## Architecture